Rob Corddry: Other work

 Corddry played an important role in proliferating Justin Halpern's Twitter account Shit My Dad Says.
-An early enthusiast of the quotes made by Halpern's father, Rob tweeted a link to Shit My Dad Says which "jump-started" the phenomenon, helping expose Halpern's Twitter feed to a larger audience.
+An early enthusiast of the quotes made by Halpern's father, Corddry tweeted a link to Shit My Dad Says which "jump-started" the phenomenon, helping expose Halpern's Twitter feed to a larger audience.

 Corddry also has starred in three commercials for the Holiday Inn in both 2010 and 2011.
 He appeared in three episodes of Community playing a lawyer, Alan Connor, an old acquaintance of Jeff Winger, who was also a lawyer.

 In August 2011, Corddry appeared on episode 29 of the podcast Back to Work, distributed by the 5by5 podcast network, where he was interviewed by Merlin Mann about his writing and acting career.

 In 2012, Corddry began a recurring role on the third season of Happy Endings, playing "The Car Czar", Jane's new boss at the car dealership.
 He also had a recurring role on the short-lived FOX series Ben and Kate, as Buddy, the boorish owner of the bar where Kate and BJ work, also BJ's on-and-off boyfriend.

-As recently as October 2013, Rob appeared again as a recurring guest on The Jason Ellis Show.
+As recently as October 2013, Corddry appeared again as a recurring guest on The Jason Ellis Show.
 A talk show featured exclusively on SiriusXm Satellite Radio, Corddry accepted an invitation to host his own show airing on the soon to be launched "Jason Ellis Channel".

 From 2015 to 2019, he starred in the HBO comedy-drama series Ballers.

-He was the subject of episode #16, titled Rob, of the podcast Heavyweight by Jonathan Goldstein.
+He was the subject of episode #16, titled "Rob," of the podcast Heavyweight by Jonathan Goldstein.

 On December 3, 2019, it was revealed that Corddry would be a host of the revived Top Gear America, which debuted on Motor Trend in January 2021.